 Horse Chestnut Laundry Soap

 Every fall I collect horse chestnuts.
 I decorate with them.
 I make crafts with them.
 Some might even say I hoard them.
 Today for the first time, I used them to wash the laundry.
 It’s actually simple.
 For one load of laundry you need five to six nuts.
 Wrap them in a clean rag and smash them with a hammer.
 The smaller the pieces, the more saponins you will extract.
-Put the crushed chestnuts, including shells, into a unique and designated jar and pour in a cup of boiling water.
+Put the crushed chestnuts, including shells, into a designated not-for-food jar and pour in a cup of boiling water.
 Let the mixture sit for a few hours, or even overnight.
 Strain, then pour the liquid into the washer as you fill it.

 A Few Notes